 Ask your healthcare professional how you should dispose of any medicine you do not use.

-It is very important that your doctor check your progress at regular visits to make sure that dalfampridine is working properly and to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure that dalfampridine is working properly.
+Blood and urine tests may be needed to check for unwanted effects.

-Dalfampridine may cause seizures.
-Stop using dalfampridine and check with your doctor right away if you have convulsions or seizures while taking dalfampridine.
+Check with your doctor right away if you have seizures while taking dalfampridine.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.